 WRI 601 Writing Capstone I (4 SH).
 Writing 601 is the first half of the twocourse Writing Concentration capstone.
 The capstone project should demonstrate a Writing major's ability to develop a creative and/or professional writing project that is assisted and complemented by literary analysis.
-By the end of Writing 601, each student will have developed a significant writing project, submitted comprehensive proposal, and completed a significant segment of the project for evaluation.
+By the end of Writing 601, each student will have submitted a comprehensive proposal for a viable, appropriate writing project, and completed a significant segment of the project for evaluation.